mobxjs/mobx-state-tree/README.md

 Although in many places the MST core can still be optimized significantly, there will always be a constant overhead.
 If you have a performance critical application that handles huge amounts of mutable data, you will probably be better off by using 'raw' mobx.
-Which has predicatable and well known performance charasteristics, and has much less overhead.
+Which has predictable and well-known performance characteristics, and has much less overhead.

 Likewise, if your application is mainly dealing with stateless information (such as a logging system) MST doesn't add much values.

-### How does reconcilation work?
+### How does reconciliation work?

 * When applying snapshots, MST will always try to reuse existing object instances for snapshots with the same identifier (see `types.identifier()`).
 * If no identifier is specified, but the type of the snapshot is correct, MST will reconcile objects as well if they are stored in a specific model property or under the same map key.